-WHS & Injury Management (IM) Programs

-Continuous Improvement: AVM manages the continuous improvement objectives of its WHS & IM Strategic Plan, including key result area balanced scorecards, strategic priorities and priority actions to align with the operational risks and the 'Building Safety Excellence in the Public Sector Strategy'.

-Deloitte Self Insurer Audit and Verification System (AVS) Results: AVM's WHS & IM system was found to be performing at the maturity of "Proactive" for the following domains: Safety Leadership, Wellbeing & Engagement, Risk Management & Performance Measurement.

-- ✓ WHS Accountabilities defined

-- ✓ Strong commitment to WHS

-- ✓ Engaged leadership

-- ✓ Timely reporting

-- Strengthened & maturing safety culture

-- ✓ Continuous improvement

-- ✓ WHS administered by 1 FTE

-Health & Wellbeing: AVM implemented a multifaceted Wellbeing Program based on healthy body & healthy mind, with a focus on psychosocial wellbeing.

-Initiatives of the program include:

-An Employee Assistance Program (EAP): AVM has engaged an external provider to provide a confidential assistance service which is available to all AVM personnel.
-This service was utilised throughout the period.

-Mental Health First Aid Training was delivered to nominated personnel within the organisation.

-Workers Compensation Claims: Injury risk management efforts at AVM focus on pre-employment assessments as a means for achieving best practice health and safety outcomes for the employee and the workplace.
-AVM has maintained a relationship with an established organisation that provides a multi-disciplinary services model for occupational health.
+WHS & Injury Management (IM) Programs Effectiveness and Efficiency Continuous Improvement: AVM manages the continuous improvement objectives of its WHS & IM Strategic Plan, including key result area balanced scorecards, strategic priorities and priority actions to align with the operational risks and the 'Building Safety Excellence in the Public Sector Strategy'.
+40% 35% 30% 26% 28% 20% 15% 10% BSE Balanced Scorecard Consolidated Internal Auditing: AVM consolidated its internal auditing profile.
+Scheduled audits were undertaken to ensure compliance and to apply continuous improvement actions in all areas of Safety Leadership, Wellbeing & Engagement, Risk Management & Performance Measurement.
+WHS Accountabilities defined Strong commitment to WHS Engaged leadership Timely reporting Strengthened & maturing safety culture Continuous improvement WHS administered by 2 FTE Health & Wellbeing: AVM implemented a multifaceted Wellbeing Program based on healthy body & healthy mind, with a focus on psychosocial wellbeing. ✓ A supported workforce ✓ Flu vaccinations ✓ Health assessments Initiatives of the program include: ✓ Ergonomic assessments An Employee Assistance Program (EAP): AVM has engaged an external provider to provide a confidential assistance service which is available to all AVM personnel.
+This service was utilised throughout the period. ✓ Healthy activities such as: Corporate Cup, healthy vending machine, supporting blood donor week, promoting Safe Work Month, Mental Health First Aid Training was delivered to nominated personnel within the organisation.
+A - League Pride match ✓ Communications regarding Internal training delivered to personnel regarding managing psychological injuries. wellbeing initiatives & support mechanisms Workers Compensation Claims: Injury risk management efforts at AVM focus on hazard management and pre- employment assessments as a means of achieving best practice health and safety outcomes for the employee and the workplace.
+AVM has maintained a relationship with an established organisation that provides a multi-disciplinary service model for occupational health.
 This proactive approach in conjunction with reporting of hazards, workplace inspections and internal auditing enables early identification of safety issues within the organisation.

-- ✓ Flu vaccinations

-- ✓ Health assessments

-- ✓ Ergonomic assessments

-- ✓ Healthy activities such as: Corporate Cup

-- Communications regarding wellbeing initiatives & support mechanisms

-Claims Income, Medical & Expenditure costs:

-AVM's focus is on early intervention.
-This partnered with establishing open lines of communication and positive relationships with injured employees has resulted in suitably controlled medical, income and expenditure costs.
+Count of New Claims Claims Income, Medical & Expenditure costs: Combined Income & Medical A settlement with a claim that was submitted in 2020 resulted in the combined medical and income costs increase in comparison to the previous year.
+AVM's focus remains on early intervention, partnered with establishing open lines of communication and strong relationships with injured employees.
+83,862 73,119 67,546 51,187 2017-18 2018-19 2019-20 2020-21 2021-22

-Agency gross workers compensation expenditure for 2020-21 compared with 2019-20
+Agency gross workers compensation expenditure for 2021-22 compared with 2020-21

-Expenditure 2020-21 (\$'000s) 2019-20 (\$'000s) Variation (\$'000) + (-) % Change + (-)
+Expenditure 2021-22 (\$'000s) 2020-21 (\$'000s) Variation (\$'000) + (-) % Change + (-)

-Income Maintenance 5 22 -17 -77%
+Income Maintenance 3 5 -2 -40%

-Medical & Expenditure 32 84 -52 -61%
+Medical & Expenditure 97 32 65 203%

-Total Claims Expenditure 37 106 -69 -65%
+Total Claims Expenditure 100 37 63 170%